Last modified on 20/04/2021

 Control of your information and withdrawal of your consent

 Send "Do Not Track" signals: Some browsers have incorporated "Do Not Track" (DNT) features that can send a signal to the websites you visit indicating you do not wish to be tracked.
-Because there is not yet a common understanding of how to interpret the DNT signal, our Services do not currently respond to browser DNT signals.
+Because there is not yet a common understanding of how to interpret the DNT signal, our services do not currently respond to browser DNT signals.

 Your other rights regarding your data

 You have the right to request a copy of your information, to object to our use of your information (including for marketing purposes), to request the deletion or correction of your information or otherwise to request that our processing of your information be restricted.
-Please note that we may not be able to provide the Services to you if we cannot access or use your information.
+Please note that we may not be able to provide services to you if we cannot access or use your information.

-You may contact us as provided in the Contact Us section below to request assistance.
+You may visit the “Contact Us” section to request assistance.

 OTHER IMPORTANT PRIVACY INFORMATION

-Where you make the request by email, and unless otherwise specified in your request, the information that you are requesting will be provided to you by email.
+If you make the request by email, and unless otherwise specified in your request, the information that you are requesting will be provided to you by email.